-The Rancilio Silvia is the closest thing we've found to a professional level machine for less than $1000.
+The Rancilio Silvia is the closest thing we've found to a professional level machine that is made for consumers.
 It provides superb pressure to the brew head, making it feel much more powerful and capable than its size and stature would have you think.
 The steam wand is also exceptional, providing the capability to create nice, creamy microfoam.

 There are a few things that make the Silvia a poor choice for beginners.
 First, it does not have a built-in grinder, so you'll have to buy a separate one.
 Second, there is no pressure gauge, which would provide helpful feedback for beginners.
 Finally, there is no pre-infusion feature, which means you have to get a nice even tamp to get a good shot.
 All of these things are no sweat for experienced baristas, but could certainly flummox and frustrate a beginner.
 But if you already have some barista skills, this machine will be a great addition to your kitchen.

 For a lot of people that dream of making cafe-quality cappuccinos and lattes at home, milk steaming is the thing that stops them in their tracks.
 While steaming milk manually with a steam wand isn't an incredibly difficult process, it can certainly be a bit intimidating and is understandably something that many people don't want to add to their already rushed morning routines.
 If you fall into this boat the Breville Bambino Plus is a great choice.
 Its steam wand is mostly automated, you just have to pour milk into a pitcher, toss it under the steam wand, select your desired level of foam and temperature, and press a button.
 The resulting milk has much better texture and taste than milk from any other automated frother, and in our opinion is the best way to recreate your favorite cafe drink at home without a crash course in manual milk steaming.